dieharders/example-mongo-comments/api-server/README.md

 ## Setting Cross Origin Resource Sharing (CORS)

 If you intend to host this server on a different domain than the Front-End, be sure to set the CORS options in `server.js`.
-Point the `hostUrl` to your Front-End's domain url.
+Add an environment variable `CLIENT` to point the `hostUrl` to your Front-End's domain url.

 ## Server Host & Port ENV variables